What Is Plain?

 The Old Order Amish will not connect to the power grid, for example, while Conservative Mennonites can often be found online.
 Old Order Mennonites and Old Order Amish drive horse-and-buggy, some churches are “black car” which means that only black vehicles are permitted, and many drive regular vehicles.
-Some feel that separation means being separate in all things and not interacting with outsiders, while others feel that we can be IN the world but not OF the world, interacting while not participating in the more worldly pleasures like drinking and dancing.
+Some feel that separation means being separate in all things and not interacting with outsiders, while others feel that we can be IN the world but not OF the world, interacting while not participating in the more worldly pleasures like drinking and wild parties.

 Not all Mennonites (or even Amish) are Plain.
 Jane at Thy Hand Hath Provided, for example, is a wonderful example of a Mennonite but she is not Plain.

 There are Plain Mennonites and Amish, as most everyone knows, but there are also Plain Catholics, Anglicans, Baptists, Quakers and more.
 And, like our family, there are simply Plain Christians who are not affiliated with any denomination.